 - White-label customer portal at your domain.
 Your customers see one polished portal — not Atera's portal plus several vendor logins.

 - Hybrid SaaS + custom.
-Proven core under the hood, custom integration layer wired to your specific stack.
+Proven infrastructure under the hood, fully custom integration layer and billing logic shaped around your specific stack.
+Not a template you fit into — a working product built around how you actually operate.
 Live in 2-4 weeks.

 What your stack might look like instead